 EXERCISE 5: OBLIQUE CROSSOVER CRUNCH

 Crossover crunches are great for beginners as it works more than just your abdominal muscles.
-Both the external obliques and internal obliques are get a good workout – hence the name oblique crossover crunches.
+Both the external obliques and internal obliques get a good workout – hence the name oblique crossover crunches.

 With your head off the mat, touch your fingers to your temples.
 Rest one foot on the opposite knee.
 While performing this exercise, contract your abs as you lift your shoulders off the mat and bring your knees forward.
 Use your fingers to support your head correctly.
 Now twist your torso so your right elbow moves to meet your left knee.
 Reverse back slowly to the starting position.
 Repeat the same exercise with the left elbow and the right knee.